kohler/hotcrp/devel/apidoc/submissions.md

 3. As a JSON-formatted request parameter named `json` (when the request body has content-type `application/x-www-form-urlencoded` or `multipart/form-data`).
-4. As a previously-uploaded JSON or ZIP file, represented by a upload token in the `upload` parameter.
+4. As a previously-uploaded JSON or ZIP file, represented by an upload token in the `upload` parameter.

 In all of these, the modification is defined by a JSON submission object.
-The properties of this object define the modifications applied to the submission.
+The fields of this object define the modifications applied to the submission.
-The object need not specify all submission properties; absent properties remain unchanged.
+The object need not specify all submission fields; absent fields remain unchanged.

 The `p` request parameter is optional.
 If it is unset, HotCRP uses the `pid` from the supplied JSON.
-If both the `p` parameter and the JSON `pid` property are present, then they must match.
+If both the `p` parameter and the JSON `pid` field are present, then they must match.

 To test a modification, supply a `dry_run=1` parameter.
 This will test the